 Solid State Disks (SSD), also known as Solid State Drives, are storage devices like hard disk drives but laced with more advanced features.
 SSDs have increasingly been used in mobile phones, laptops, tablets, digital cameras, etc.

 SSDs are more durable compared to HDDs.
 This is because HDDs consist of various moving parts/components (motor/spindle, read/write head, etc.) making them susceptible to shock and damage.
 SSDs use integrated flash memory assemblies (no moving components) for storing and accessing data.
 This is an added advantage making them more reliable, faster, lighter, and silent.
 The SSD also has a type of Non-Volatile Memory, i.e., it saves your data while the system is off or booting.

 However, even the SSDs are not perfect as they are prone to errors and failures.
 Since the SSDs don’t have moveable components, the risk of mechanical or hardware damage is eliminated.
-But the user should not forget that the electronic components of the SSD can go bad.
+However, the user should not forget that the electronic components of the SSD can go bad.
 These drives can have a technical glitch from time to time leading to data loss.

 Common Causes of Data Loss from SSD Or Flash Memory

 - The Solid State Disks use a motionless technology called NAND that stores data in cells.
-Damage to flash chips is one reason for data loss in SSD.
+Damage to flash chips is one reason for data loss in SSDs.

-- Except mechanical failures, SSDs can suffer the same cause of data loss as the traditional devices, such as hardware failure, human error, power surges, software corruption, physical disasters, etc.
+- Except for mechanical failures, SSDs can suffer the same cause of data loss as traditional devices, such as hardware failure, human error, power surges, software corruption, physical disasters, etc.

 - Faulty physical parts in SSD can lead to malfunction or electronic failure and result in data loss.